jopemachine-arvis/arvis/documents/plugin-config-format.md

 required: `true`

-Name of the workflow.
+Name of the plugin.

-Required of consisting of bundleId, so cannot change this `name` after install the workflow.
+Required of consisting of bundleId, so cannot change this `name` after install the plugin.

+## main

+type: `string`

+required: `true`

+Entry js file of the plugin.

 ## defaultIcon